October 27, 2020

 These errors occur when interfaces or type aliases are re-exported.
 To fix the

-error, change your re-exports to use export type
+error, change your re-exports to use export type.
+Example:

 // Badexport { MyType } from "./mod.ts";